 The Credit Agreement between SIR and the Lender provides for a three-year facility for a maximum principal amount of \$30.0 million consisting of a \$20.0 million revolving term credit facility (Credit Facility 1), and a \$10.0 million revolving term loan (Credit Facility 2).
 SIR and the Lender also have a purchase card agreement providing credit of up to an additional \$5.0 million.
-The Credit Agreement matures on July 6, 2018 and accordingly has been classified as a current liability in SIR's consolidated statement of financial position.
 On December 8, 2017, SIR extended the Credit Agreement from July 6, 2018 to July 6, 2020 under substantially the same terms and conditions.
 The Credit Agreement as amended provides for a new \$2.2 million leasing facility.